 An in-demand speaker, Lourie speaks regularly at business, government, academic, sustainability, and philanthropic gatherings around the world.
 He’s presented at events as diverse as the Canadian Energy Roundtable, Institute for Corporate Directors, Public Policy Forum, C.D.
 Howe Institute, City of Calgary, Canadian Fuels Association, Canadian Energy Research Institute, Koli Forum in Finland on Northern Bioeconomies, Women’s Health Forum in Pittsburgh, the Paris Cosmetics Summit on Sustainable Cosmetics, the Commission for Environmental Cooperation in Mexico City, the Australian Environmental Grantmakers Association, and the Sydney Writers’ Festival.

-Lourie is a Board director of several organizations including the Canadian Institute for Climate Choices, the Transition Accelerator, Canadians for Clean Prosperity, and the SeedChange Foundation.
+Lourie is a Board director of several organizations including the Canadian Institute for Climate Choices, Canadians for Clean Prosperity, and the SeedChange Foundation.
 He is a former director of the Independent Electricity System Operator, the Ontario Power Authority, and the Trillium Foundation, and was the founder of many for-profit and non-profit organizations including Summerhill Group and Efficiency Canada.